-Still, it can be easy to get lost in accounting terminology, particularly if you are new to the field.
+Still, it can be easy to get lost in accounting terminology, particularly if you’re new to business finances.
 To simplify things, here are some of the key components of ecommerce accounting:

 - Purchase order.
 A purchase order is a legally binding document from a client indicating the quantity and type of items they want to buy, with a commitment to pay a set price for those items.
 Although a purchase order is not payment, it should include payment details.
 Your company might use a purchase order to request raw materials for a vendor, or a client might submit one to you requesting a specific volume of goods or services.